 'When I was at Uni I was never quite sure of what I was going to do except that I would qualify as a lawyer because I had done a law degree … My advice is to just keep all the doors open, develop all your abilities, and the future will decide.'

 His transition from barrister to Indonesian law scholar is a case in point.
 His former lecturer and mentor, Professor Malcolm Smith, founder of the Melbourne Law School’s Asian Law Centre, invited him to get involved in an Indonesian law research project.

 'I was practising as a barrister and I said, "Why are you asking me about Indonesian law?
-I don’t know anything about that."
+I don’t know anything

 'He took me out to lunch and by the end I’d agreed to undertake his project!
 I knew nothing at all about this area, so I started doing basic research and found there was almost nothing there in English.
 I started translating documents and as I tried to find out more about these documents … I was off!
 Trapped!
 Hooked!'